 Stay in Edinburgh

 With so many dog-friendly places to visit and things to do in Edinburgh to discover, it’s quite likely that you’ll want to spend a bit of time in the area!
 We have a whole range of dog-friendly holiday cottages where you and your four-legged buddy will find a fine welcome and all sorts of features which will make a holiday in Edinburgh with your pet a fantastic experience.
 Choose your ideal self-catering dog-friendly holiday cottage from our collection.
-Where will you stay?
+Where will you stay in this marvellous city in dog-friendly Scotland?

 Disclaimer: Whilst every effort has been made to ensure the accuracy of the information at the time of writing,